Worship Bulletin

 "Verse of the Month" Contest.

 Can you find our verse of the month?
 Every week, we will reveal a word or a phrase that is a part of one special verse in the Bible (KJV or NKJV).
 Those who find all the clues and guess the correct verse will receive a gift.
 But every person will have only one guess, and your wrong guess will disqualify you; so wait until you get more clues and you are absolutely sure.
+We appreciate all of you who spend time in God's Word.

 And; Good Luck.